SHELTON HERITAGE SOCIETY OF GEORGIA & HISTORIC POSSUM TROT, INC.

 Preserving the Past.
 Enhancing the Present.
 Elevating the Future.

 The Shelton Heritage Society of GA & Historic Possum Trot, Inc. is a nonprofit/nonstock corporation founded on the principle of restoration.
 We are committed to the preservation, promotion, documentation, research, and advocacy of the rich history and legacy of Hardy and Mary Bearden Shelton, including, but not limited to, highlighting both the family’s origin and descendant community’s contributions to agriculture, business, education, and community.
-Our work also encompasses the Shelton family's ties to the African diaspora, Indigenous heritage, enslavement, Coosa, Possum Trot (formerly known as Pleasant Hill), Virginia, North Carolina and the Cathey-Shelton Family Settlement in Robertson County, Texas and other regions where Hardy and Mary and their descendants settled.
+Our work also encompasses the Shelton family's ties to the African diaspora, Indigenous heritage, enslavement, Coosa, the Shelton Family Settlement at Possum Trot founded by Hardy and Mary in 1874, Virginia, North Carolina and the Cathey-Shelton Family Settlement in Robertson County, Texas and other regions where Hardy and Mary and their descendants settled.
 Through historical research, community service, advocacy, and educational initiatives, we seek to honor our ancestors, strengthen and reconnect family lines, and ensure that the family’s impact is recognized for generations to come.
 Informally affiliated with the research site Shelton Family Settlement at Possum Trot, of which our founder is the creator, we support all efforts to preserve and expand the knowledge of the Shelton family’s history.

 Thank You for Celebrating 150 Years of Legacy with Us!